viesturz/klipper-toolchanger/toolchanger.md

 Does nothing if tool detection pin is not configured.
 If ASYNC=0, will wait until any queued moves are complete, causing the toolhead to come to a stop for a bit.
 If ASYNC=1, will return immediately and perform the check in background after all previous moves are finished.
+A verification failure will:
+ - abort in-progress toolchange, put the toolchanger in `ERROR` state.
+ - Run`error_gcode` if one is provided.

 ### SET_TOOL_TEMPERATURE
 `SET_TOOL_TEMPERATURE [TOOL=<name>] [T=<number>]  TARGET=<temp> [WAIT=0]`: Set tool temperature.